The land where Forrest Chase resides is recognised as Wadjuk Boodjar (Wadjuk Country).

 Today, we’re ensuring the legacy of Forrest Chase remains a popular destination and meeting place, filled with more exciting memories across many generations.
 No matter when you visit the Chase, we invite you to Expect More.

-The Padbury Buildings were built by in 1924 William Padbury.
+The Padbury Buildings were built in 1924 by William Padbury.
 These low-set buildings ran the full length of Forrest Place between Wellington and Murray Streets, adjacent to the Boans Bros store and the newly-constructed Forrest Place.
 In 1990, the buildings and contribution of Walter Padbury were commemorated in a brass plaque on Padbury Walk between Forrest Chase and Carillon City.
 The plaque reads:

 “The Walk Is Named In Memory of Walter Padbury 1817 – 1907.
 Walter Padbury was orphaned in 1830 in the new colony of Western Australia.
 At the age of 12 he was left penniless and homeless.
 He achieved a unique greatness from the southern west to the northern Pilbara.
 No one opened up more land than he for agriculture and grazing.
 He was a major importer and exporter, the State’s first millionaire, a champion of the poor, and a great philanthropist.”